Demokratis-ch/demokratis-ml/demokratis_ml/pipelines/README.md

 Our pipelines are:

-- [preprocess_consultation_documents.py](./preprocess_consultation_documents.py) downloads consultation documents from the Demokratis API and turns them into a dataset conforming to [FullConsultationDocumentSchemaV1](../data/schemata.py).
+1. [preprocess_consultation_documents.py](./preprocess_consultation_documents.py) downloads consultation documents from the Demokratis API and turns them into a dataset conforming to [FullConsultationDocumentSchemaV1](../data/schemata.py).
+2. [extract_document_features.py](./extract_document_features.py) extracts "visual" document features such as table counts and aspect ratios and stores them in a dataframe.
+3. [embed_documents.py](./embed_documents.py) creates and stores embeddings of document texts.
+4. [predict_document_types.py](./predict_document_types.py) runs batch inference for document type classification (our ML problem III).
+   This depends on the outputs of pipelines 1-3.
+The outputs (predictions) are stored in a JSON file in object storage.

 Note that all commands from this readme are to be executed from the root directory of the repository.